RuyiLi/contest-problems/literature-club/literature-club.md

 Yuri: ['knife', 'storm', 'massacre']
 Monika: ['literature', 'write', 'pen']
 ```
 Two trigger words can be found for both Sayori and Natsuki, and three trigger words for both Yuri and Monika.
-This means that with Sayori and Natsuki, you will have 2 closeness points each, and with Yuri and Monika, you will have 3 closeness points each.
-Since 3 > 2, you know that Yuri and Monika will be the output, since they both have the highest closeness points.
+Since 3 > 2, the output will be Yuri and Monika, since they both have the highest closeness points.